Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Regarding claim 12: The teachings of Hwang are set forth above.
-Hwang did not teach using molecular beacon as an agent.
+Regarding claim 12: The teachings of Binulal in view of Attarwala are set forth above.
+The cited prior art do not teach a molecular beacon containing gelatin nanoparticles as required by the instant claims.
 However, Murata taught preparation of cationized gelatin nanospheres (cGNS) incorporating a molecular beacon (MB), and visualize cellular apoptosis.
 (See Murata Abstract).
 Murata taught that the cationized gelatin and MB are electrostatically interacted to each other, and the negative charge of MB may be shielded by the positive charge of cationized gelatin.
 Murata indicated that cGNS is advantageous over PLGA nanoparticles because of the “simplicity of controlling degradability and the consequent controllability of nucleic acids release profile.
 The controlled release of nucleic acids regulated by the gelatin degradation have been applied extracellularly and intracellularly.
 Based on these reports, we strongly believe that cGNS enable the sustained release of MB, leading to the prolonged and controlled visualization of cellular biological functions.”
 (See Murata p.
 7, para 2).
-As such one of ordinary skill in the art would be motivated to use a Molecular beacon incorporated in gelatin for visualization of biological functions in view of teachings of Murata.

 Conclusion